- Thinking about applying to the major?

 Need help deciding whether to apply to the Sociology Department for your major?
 You're invited to meet with the Sociology Advisor to ask questions and explore various options.

 Students wishing to major in Sociology must submit Admission Paperwork to our Sociology Advisor.
 The number of students admitted to the major is limited as a result of the structure of the sociology curriculum and departmental staffing capabilities.

-Please see Program Options: Minors.
+For Plan of Study information, please see Program Options: Minors.

 The Department offers a variety of opportunities for Sociology majors beyond the coverage of class instruction:

 - Soc 371 (formerly 471)-Directed Internship (5cr) provides the opportunity to earn upper division elective credits while gaining work experience in the community (repeatable to maximum of 10cr).

 - Soc 400-Independent Study (1-15cr) allows students the opportunity to pursue topics not covered in ordinary courses.